Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 }
 ```

-The lock acquisitions happen only in the `refresh_cached_data`, when a new
+The lock acquisitions happen only in `refresh_cached_data`, when a new
-update happens, but not during the filtering or sorting anymore.
+update happens, not during the filtering or sorting anymore.
 Let's see what
 the benchmark has to say now.

 Before: